 Collection agencies collect debts for a fee or percentage of the total amount owed.
 This fee is based on how old the debts are (the fresher the better) and how much business a creditor has to offer.
 The standard rate in the industry for business-to-business accounts is 30 percent.
 The rate for collecting consumer accounts is higher.

 However, collection agencies have experience with and knowledge about debt collection that we, as individual business owners, don't have and hiring one can be well worth it if the number of outstanding accounts receivable warrants it.

 If you do hire a collections agency, note that although in Canada collection agencies are regulated by the province in which they operate, that doesn't mean that you have to hire a local collections agency; just that you need to be sure that the collections agency you hire is fully licensed and bonded in your province.

-Proactive Policies Are the Best Way to Get Paid
+Proactive Policies Are the Best Way of Getting Paid

-As you've already guessed, the best ways to ensure you get paid for the products you sell and the services you provide is set proactive policies and procedures in place to cut down on the number of delinquent accounts receivable your small business has to deal with.
+As you've already guessed, the best ways to ensure you're getting paid for the products you sell and the services you provide is to set proactive policies and procedures in place to cut down on the number of delinquent accounts receivable your small business has to deal with.